Smoked Szechuan Pork and Mushroom Onigiri

-Smoked rice balls full of meat miso and mushrooms.
-Bursting with flavor, these onigiri are fit for a king!
+Smoked rice balls full of spicy pork and mushrooms.
+Bursting with flavor and aroma, these onigiri are fit for a king!

 Photographed by TAKAHIRO IMASHIMIZU

 Rice & Noodles

 Excludes time needed to soak the konbu and Chinese pickled vegetables.

 - 360 ml rice (cook and keep hot) (2 rice measuring cups)